AtlasStudiosInc/kems/README.md

 # Kems

+A modern multiplayer card-game project built with React, TypeScript, and Vite, styled with Tailwind CSS and shadcn/ui.
+You can work locally with your preferred IDE, edit directly on GitHub, or use GitHub Codespaces—whatever fits your workflow.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.